Everything you need to know about our notary and legal document services

 • The document is illegal, misleading, or fake, according to the notary.

-• The signer is requesting that a crucial record, such as a birth certificate, be notarized.
+• The signer is requesting that a vital record, such as a birth certificate, be notarized.

 A Notary's job is to verify the identification of signers of significant papers including property deeds, wills, and powers of attorney, as well as their desire to sign without pressure or intimidation, and their understanding of the document's or transaction's contents.